kevinmatthes/ellipse/dox/README.md

 symbols is provided by this directory.

-Any symbol described in this directory has a `*.dox` file on its own, named accordingly.
-This benefits not only the maintainabilty of these docstrings but also the intuitive file recognition.
+Any symbol described in this directory has a `*.dox` file on its own, named accordingly to the corresponding symbol.
+This benefits not only the maintainabilty of these docstrings but also the intuitive file purpose recognition.

 <!----------------------------------------------------------------------------->